Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 elements just required a specified width and a height set to auto.

 I used rems and ems for sizing the most important typographical elements, including margin and padding.
-However, where I took code from other sites, such as, using [CSS Matic](https://www.cssmatic.com/box-shadow) to create box shadowing, I retained the site specific use of pixels.
+However, where I took code from other sites, such as, using the CSS Matic site to create box shadowing, I retained the site specific use of pixels.

 #### Devolpment Issues
 There was an issue with one element on 2 browsers.
 The song titles and their respective audio controls on the listen page did not align centrally on